Ken Krueger: San Diego Comic-Con

 By 1968 Krueger had relocated to San Diego, and partnered with a local pulp collector, John Hull, to open a bookstore in Ocean Beach, California.
 John Hull, who lived in Chula Vista, was a neighbor of Greg Bear, and let the precocious teen have the run of his garage-stored science fiction collection, thus bringing Bear into fandom.

 The two would supplement their book sales by reselling pornography lifted from the Greenleaf Classics stock by Earl Kemp, and sold to them at a discount.

 Greg Bear, Mike Towry, along with comic artist Scott Shaw, and other friends, formed their own science fiction fan club, “The ProFanests” and hung out at Krueger's flyblown establishment, discussing the latest batch of “Ace Doubles” with the walk-in locals who frequented the place.

 On August 1–3, 1970, Ken Krueger hosted the first local comic book convention.
 The first San Diego Golden State Comic Convention, held in the basement of the U.S. Grant Hotel.
 The convention, for its day, was a rousing success.
 The U.S. Grant Hotel was not the snazziest of venues, but it was the only one in town willing to risk hosting an event that would garner such a low bar-attendance.
 Ken Krueger was instrumental with founding the event.
 Krueger invited his long time friend from science fiction fandom, Earl Kemp, Vice President of Greenleaf Classics, to speak at the Con.
 Earl Kemp followed San Diego Evening Tribune editorial cartoonist Bob Stevens onto the podium.

 For the rest of his life Krueger worked as a publisher, editor, and distributor for the comic and sci-fi industries.
+In the early 1990s, he was employed by Capital City Distribution as the firm's West Coast sales representative.
 He published and released the first works of several science fiction and comic authors, including Greg Bear, Scott Shaw, Dave Stevens, and Jim Valentino.
 In 2009, Valentino called Krueger "my mentor".